MIT-LCP/mimic-website/content/about/mimic.md

 MIMIC supports a diverse range of analytic studies spanning epidemiology, clinical decision-rule improvement, and electronic tool development.
 It is notable for three factors:

-- it is publicly and freely available
+- it is freely available to researchers worldwide
 - it encompasses a diverse and very large population of ICU patients
 - it contains high temporal resolution data including lab results, electronic documentation, and bedside monitor trends and waveforms.